adslwang4601/game_store/README.md

 ### 1. Team

-* 999999 Peter Venkman
+* 999999 Christian Addy
 * 599540 Qiang Huang
 * 601098 Qianqian Qin

 ### 2. Goal

 In this project, the group aims to develop a online game store for JavaScript games.
 The users of this web application include players and developers.
 Games can be added and sold by developers, and then can be purchased and played online by players.
-The application will be fully functional and fully tested.
+The game will be added by game developers using an URL to an HTML file that contains all assets and JavaScript links to JavaScript files.The application will be fully functional and fully tested.

 ### 3. Application Functionalities